-The same law requires the school to have an Admissions Register (see Applications and Admissions Policy) and an Attendance Register, and to place all children on both registers.
+The school is also required to have an Admissions Register (see Applications and Admissions Policy) and, in addition, an Attendance Register, and to place all children on both registers.
 Failure to do so is an offence.
 The Statutory Framework for the Early Years Foundation Stage (2024) in the UK requires a daily record of the names of the children being cared for on the premises and their hours of attendance.